 A pelagic species measuring up to 3.1 metres in length.
 Back is dark grey/black, belly white/light grey, with light grey/white patches/stripes on sides, in front of dorsal fin and over back and tail stock behind dorsal fin, with a stubby ‘beak’, which is usually white in colour.

 White-beaked dolphins’ calves are born in summer and early autumn, measuring 1.2 to 1.6 metres.
 The species is found in variable sized groups (most commonly less than 100) and feeds primarily on herring, sprats, cod and whiting, but will also take squid and crustaceans.

 This species is found mainly off Scotland and the Atlantic seaboard of Britain and Ireland and in the northern and central North Sea.
 A small, possibly isolated, population exists in the English Channel between Devon and Hampshire and is undergoing further study.

-White beaked dolphins, being mainly a cold water species, are of course mainly stranded in the North of the country.
+White beaked dolphins, being mainly a cold water species, are mainly stranded around Scottish and northern North Sea coastlines.